Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Magoosh’s value is undeniable.
-For roughly ¼ the cost of some traditional courses, you get most of the same materials.
+For roughly one-third of the cost of some traditional courses, you get most of the same materials.
 You get access to 7,000+ real LSAT questions, many of which come with nice video explanations, 80+ full-length official LSATs, and some great video lessons.
-True they don’t have a robust lesson plan or hardcopy prep books like others, but for a fraction of the cost, you can’t really complain.
-Their materials, while lighter, are still top notch.

 Easy-to-Use Digital Platform

 Another great feature of the Magoosh course that doesn’t get much fanfare is their intuitive and easy-to-use digital platform.
 The dashboard is clean, simple and directs you straight to where you want to go.
 No getting lost down a maze of problem explanations within a drill within a unit like some other courses.